 Monthly Archives: January 2016

 New Dad smoked More brand cigarettes.
-They were long and brown, which I immediately knew was not cool, but it’s hard to score smokes when you’re 10 so you work with what you’ve got.
+They were long and brown, which I immediately knew was not cool, but it’s hard to score smokes when you’re nine so you work with what you’ve got.
 By the time I hit middle school, I had the 7-11 note-from-Mom-trick down, but for now, I had to improvise.
 Starting a new drug certainly has its challenges.
 On tippy-toes, I lifted a pack from the carton New Dad kept on top of the fridge and headed outside.

 One of the best things about this house was the river in the backyard.
-Well, New Bro and I called it a river.
+Well, I called it a river.
 It was actually an irrigation ditch, but it was chock-full of hiding spots and was alarmingly calming.
 I positioned myself in a small bank, struck a match, and lit that long, brown cigarette.
 I held the smoke in my cheeks and blew it out.
 I did it again.
 And again.
 I had no clue what inhaling was or how the whole thing worked, so it seemed like no big deal.
 Game on.

 I put the pack in my little checkered tan and brown purse; due to poverty and youth, it was actually my first purse.
 I had not only a purse, but smokes in said purse.
 I walked to school like a badass.
 Just having them on my person gave me the confidence of Madonna.
 I wished the stogies were white, but they would do.